"

 Overview

-It’s 1836, a man named Edmund Davy is attempting to chemically isolate potassium.
-Edmund is about to make an accidental discovery that will be applied in metalworking industries into our present day; he is about to discover acetylene (Iivonen, 2005).
+It’s 1836 and a man named Edmund Davy is attempting to chemically isolate potassium.
+However, Edmund is about to make an accidental discovery that will be applied in metalworking industries into our present day.
+He is about to discover acetylene fuel (Iivonen, 2005).

-In the following pages, we will explore the equipment, set-up, and operation of oxygen-fuel cutting (OFC), as well as the special safety and handling considerations that must be taken into account when working with this particularly volatile combination of gasses.
+In the following pages, we will explore the equipment, setup, and operation of OFC, as well as the safety and handling considerations for working with its particularly volatile combination of gasses.

 Objectives